-In addition, managers can make their own notes and assign tracking numbers to those orders that have already been sent through one of the delivery services.
-Each change in order status or assignment of tracking numbers is accompanied by a technical email message to the user.
+Besides, managers can make their notes and assign tracking numbers to those orders that have already been sent through one of the delivery services.
+Each change in order status or assignment of tracking numbers accompanied by a special email message to the user.

 It now became possible to hire remote personnel with salary dependant on final results.
-In other words, this system allows you to organise performance based reward system for internal sales team and affiliate marketing.
+In other words, this system allows you to organize a performance-based reward system for internal sales team and affiliate marketing.

-The main result was a fairly rapid growth in turnover, which allowed the company to reach a stable profit.
+The main result was a relatively rapid growth in turnover, which allowed the company to reach a stable profit.
 The annual turnover of the project currently exceeds $1 million.

-Spare parts sales in the segment of special equipment has enormous opportunities for development online.
+Spare parts sales in the segment of specialized equipment have enormous opportunities for development online.
 The project team is currently developing international online services that focus on standard vendor processes automation.